Generative Neural Operators through Diffusion Last Layer

-Meanwhile, recent progress in diffusion models \cite{Sohl15, Ho20, Song21} and flow matching \cite{Liu23, Lipman23} for high-dimensional fields has provided a new route to probabilistic PDE surrogates.
+Meanwhile, recent progress in diffusion models \cite{Sohl15, Ho20, Song21} and flow matching \cite{Liu23, Lipman23, Albergo25} for high-dimensional fields has provided a new route to probabilistic PDE surrogates.
 These generative frameworks have been actively explored in scientific forecasting and data assimilation, particularly under sparse or partial observations \cite{Lippe23, Shysheya24, Huang24}.
 To improve scalability, latent generative formulations compress the solution state space while largely preserving predictive fidelity \cite{Rozet25, Zhou25b}.
-Related encoder-based designs further extend these models to irregular domains and geometric settings, enabling conditional generation beyond regular grids \cite{Zhou25a, Wang25}.
+Related encoder based designs further extend these models to irregular domains and geometric settings, enabling conditional generation beyond regular grids \cite{Zhou25a, Wang25}.

-In this work, we propose the diffusion last layer (DLL), a simple add-on that converts any deterministic neural operator backbone into a generative surrogate for random field prediction and uncertainty quantification, shown in Figure~\ref{fig:dll_fno}.
-DLL is architecture agnostic: it preserves the backbone’s discretization invariance and geometry handling while enabling expressive conditional sampling.
-Furthermore, to make diffusion sampling efficient at high resolutions, the diffusion head is trained over a latent coefficient space produced by an operator encoder rather than in pixel space, substantially reducing cost without sacrificing fidelity.
-Across stochastic operator learning benchmarks, DLL yields more accurate predictions and better-calibrated uncertainty, and it also improves stability in long-horizon rollouts.
+In this work, we propose the diffusion last layer (DLL), a lightweight probabilistic module for neural operator backbones, as illustrated in Figure~\ref{fig:dll_fno}.
+DLL preserves the backbone's discretization invariance and geometry awareness while extending deterministic operators to conditional generative modeling.
+This is achieved by training the diffusion head in a low-dimensional coefficient space associated with input dependent basis functions produced by an operator encoder, rather than directly in pixel space.
+This enables efficient high resolution sampling while retaining the structural advantages of neural operators.
+Empirically, DLL captures stochastic PDE solution distributions under random forcing with strong distributional fidelity, and improves long horizon rollout stability with useful uncertainty estimates in deterministic settings.